pbalduino/menios/road_to_microkernel.md

 - Network stack is kernel-resident
 - All kernel services share the same address space

+### Recent Progress

+Several groundwork issues aligned with a future microkernel design are already complete:
+- **Process reparenting & waitpid** (#149, #150) ensure zombies are reaped and orphans flow to a supervisor
+- **Dedicated init supervisor** now starts as PID 1 (#153, #154), giving us a natural userspace service manager to grow into
+- **Signal delivery prototype** (#103) and **kill(2)** provide the control path a process manager needs for restarts
+- These pieces mean the kernel can already hand scheduling/teardown duties to a small userspace monitor once IPC and drivers migrate outward

 ## Microkernel Conversion Challenges

 ### Major Architectural Changes Required